Below is a glossary of burner & Playa del Fuego terms. Alphabetized for your reading pleasure!

 DJ Comps– Everyone keeps asking if we have this particular DJ, and we’ve never even heard one of their sets.
 If they want to come to PDF, they need to buy a ticket like everyone else.

-DPW – Department of Public Works– The nice folks (plus Karnak) who set up and break down the event structures and handle logistics.
+DPW – Department of Public Works.
+The nice folks (plus Karnak) who set up and break down the event structures and handle logistics like where the shitters go.
+They are the first folks in and the last folks out, and would still be underappreciated if we spent the entire weekend thanking them!

 FirePony Creative Society (FPCS) – a Maryland not-for-profit corporation recognized by the IRS as a 501(c)3 which produces the Burning Man Regionals Playa del Fuego and Constellation.